nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `editTask INDEX date/DATE at/TIME`
 * `editTask INDEX at/TIME`

 Editing tasks is flexible in ManageEZPZ.
 For example, you can update just the task description or perhaps just the date and time of the task only.
-However, you are not allowed to edit a task with no input supplied.
+However, you are not allowed to edit a task with no prefix supplied.
 Either `desc/NAME`, `date/DATE` or `at/TIME` must have a value.

-<b>Note:</b> For an `Event` task, a start time and an end time separated with an empty space must be provided
-instead of a single time value.
+<b>Note:</b>
+* For deadline and event, any TIME related fields must be in the format HHmm, where HH should only be between 00 and 23 and mm should only be between 00 and 59.
+* When supplying empty NAME, DATE or TIME, it will not change the state of the Task.

 Examples: <br/>